How can you be sure what you’re taking?

 KnowYourStuffNZ has operated a checking service for some time, however new legislation introduced at the end of 2020 has made it legal for drug checking to be provided by appointed service providers at festivals, events, and other locations.
 It makes it legal for someone to handle illegal drugs for a few minutes for the sole purpose of testing them.
 The drugs themselves remain illegal.

-Drug testing clinics are free, and are run on a regular basis in Wellington and other cities – they’re generally announced on Facebook.
+Drug checking clinics are free, and are run on a regular basis in Wellington and other cities – they’re generally announced on Facebook.

 For example, it won’t be able to detect if cathinones have been mixed with MDMA, it will only be able to show if a substance has been entirely replaced with cathinones.
 So, if a substance returns a positive test result for MDMA, that doesn’t mean the substance is unadulterated.